Primitives

 For their detailed behaviors, please refer to the LLVM language reference.

 Primitive functions for int and float are also available.
-For example, you can use div-int, eq-int, add-float, etc. These are aliases of the corresponding primitive functions.
-For example, if int is int64, the div-int is the same as div-int64.
+For example, you can use div-int, eq-int, add-float, etc.

 Core Types and Functions